lucymait/Nutrifix/README.md

 - Create a shopping list schema and controller, to store our frontend data.
 - Enable our frontend external API to talk to our backend database.
 For example when you search chicken, we can display all the recipes containing chicken.

-## Challenge & Wins
+## Biggest Challenge & Wins

-- One of our main challenges was filtering the recipes by tag as well as allowing the user to select and deselect the tags (when adding a new recipe). e.g. vegan.
+- Our main challenge was filtering the recipes by tag as well as allowing the user to select and deselect the tags (when adding a new recipe). e.g. vegan.
 We resolved this problem by spreading the tags into a new array and storing the filtered recipes in a separate piece of state rather than modifying the original recipes.

 ## Lessons Learned